Ashwinlab/Keystone6/README.md

 # Keystone6
-Calendar-Integration on the works
+Calendar-Integration is in the works

--To Run the Project
+-To Run this Project:
 yarn dev

--To Install a Keystone Instance yarn create keystone-app npm init keystone-app
+-To Install a Keystone Instance: yarn create keystone-app npm init keystone-app

+Admin-Credentials: